ntk148v/awesome-stars/README.md

 - [crudini](https://github.com/pixelb/crudini) - A utility for manipulating ini files
 - [ansible-container](https://github.com/ansible/ansible-container) - DEPRECATED -- Ansible Container was a tool to build Docker images and orchestrate containers using only Ansible playbooks.
 - [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com/ansible/
-- [gosync](https://github.com/hschauhan/gosync) - Open source Google drive client written in python
+- [gosync](https://github.com/hschauhan/gosync) - An Opensource Google Drive client written in Python
 - [pootle](https://github.com/translate/pootle) - Online translation tool
 - [dropbox-sdk-python](https://github.com/dropbox/dropbox-sdk-python) - Python SDK for Dropbox API v2.
 - [python-chord](https://github.com/gaston770/python-chord) - Python implementation of Chord DHT